qingxiangguo/Tools-for-Cancer-Genome-Analysis/README.md

 <b>Step 4: Accessing the device via SSH</b>

 1. SSH into the device using the following command: `ssh minit@10.42.0.1`
+Note: If you have connected with other Mk1c deivce before, clean the key by :

+`ssh-keygen -R 10.42.0.1` and ssh again.

 2. Run the following command to get the device's IP address while connected to Ethernet: `ifconfig`.
 The IP address is listed for `eth0`.

 <b>Step 5: Updating the device</b>